45 Pupil Premium Strategies For Cost Effective Impact In Primary Schools 2024

 • Left care under a Child Arrangements Order (formerly known as a Residence Order)

-Pupil premium plus was initially restricted to children adopted on or after 30th December 2005.
-But in the summer of 2014, it was extended to all children adopted from care.
+Initially, only children adopted on or after 30th December 2005 received pupil premium plus.
+But in the summer of 2014, it extended to all children adopted from care.

 Wider strategies for pupil premium plus